The Cost of Bad Grammar in Business—and How AI Tools Prevent Mistakes

 For busy professionals, AI keyboards offer specific benefits beyond traditional grammar tools:

-1. Speed without sacrificing quality: Type quickly with confidence that errors will be caught
+1. Speed without sacrificing quality: Type quickly with confidence that errors will be caught in real-time

 2. Consistency across platforms: Maintain the same writing standards whether on desktop or mobile